Giuseian/AMR-FP1/README.md

 python main.py [task]
 ```

-Then, to see the Dartpy robot simulation, run
+Then, to see the robot simulation in Dartpy, run
 ```
 python simulation.py
 ```